timescale/pgai/DEVELOPMENT.md

 ## Setup a pgai environment in Docker

 The pgai Docker container has all the software you need preinstalled.
-To connect to pgai running in a Docker container:
+To build and run the pgai Docker container, then connect to it:

 1. In Terminal, navigate to the folder you cloned this pgai repository to.